 What wallets can you use with Vega?

 Vega has a self-hosted, local wallet.
-To use it, download the zip file and follow the instructions in the Vega Go Wallet GitHub repository.
+To use it follow the instructions on the getting started page for Vega Wallet.
 Using this wallet, your keys will be completely disassociated from your personal identity, and we will have no way to connect them, unless you share your public key for any reason.

 For Fairground, Vega has also hosted a version of the wallet server, to make it easier to quickly start trading.
 A hosted wallet service is a website that manages wallet access for multiple users.
 Each user only has access to their own wallets.
 Wallet files are stored remotely, not on your computer, and access is only possible via the website.
 You can request wallet credentials from Vega on Discord.

 Note: Even though this is a testnet, you should never share your private keys, or your wallet passphrase.

 Whether you use the Vega-hosted wallet server, or the self-hosted wallet, the Vega network doesn’t know about the Vega wallet server, or anything about your login information locally, or your personal information.
 All it sees is the public key and cryptographic signature that comes along with the transaction.
 That’s enough for it to know that the correct person has the authority to manage collateral, place orders, request withdrawal, or vote on governance actions.

 Learn more about depositing collateral with your public key on the deposits page.

 Should I be setting up my own wallet to use Vega Fairground?

 It’s recommended that you set up your own wallet and stop using the Vega-hosted wallet credentials, but you’re welcome to keep using them if you find them much easier to interact with.